 When it comes to UTS diving tools, their main selling point has always been about cases.
 Robust and reliable, they are constructed to withstand enormous pressure and corrosive properties of seawater.

-Even if their watch is rated for “only” 1000 or 2000 meters, one can always be certain that there is always that substantial “margin of safety” that won’t let the its sapphire crystal crack if you dive beyond the limit.
+Even if their case is rated for “only” 1000 or 2000 meters, one can always be certain that there is always that substantial “margin of safety” that won’t let its sapphire crystal crack if you dive beyond the limit.

 However, truth be told, UTS founder and owner Mr. Nicolaus Spinner (a professional engineer and a watch collector) has always been more into function rather than form.
 As a result, his watches have always been like German tanks during the initial phase of WWII: robust, reliable, and comfortable, but not particularly pleasant to look at, especially from the receiving end of the muzzle.

-The new UTS Adventure GMT diving watch is now closer to an armored Mercedes-Benz G-Class than to the Tiger tank.
+The Adventure GMT is now closer to an armored Mercedes-Benz G-Class than to the Tiger tank.

-The timekeeper is not only rated for depths of up to 500 meters (1650 feet,) but is also very elegant (for a diver) and looks like you can wear it not only with dry-suit or jeans, but also with more formal dress.
+The timekeeper is not only rated for depths of up to 500 meters (1650 feet,) but is also elegant (for a diver) and looks like you can wear it not only with dry-suit or jeans but also with a more formal dress.

-Of course, being 15.5 mm in height and 46 mm in width, the watch will not be compatible with a normal long-sleeve shirt, but you can always order one with wider cuffs, right?
+Of course, being 15.5 mm in height and 46 mm in width, the Adventure GMT will not be compatible with a normal long-sleeve shirt, but you can always order one with wider cuffs, right?

 It also must be said, that the watch looks great even on my, rather skinny, 7.1-inch wrist.
 Its weight of 160 grams is also not a problem when you get used to it.

-Its cushion-shaped case is made of surgical grade 1.4404 satin-finished stainless steel and features a very imposing round bezel.
-For some unknown reason the latter comes without the usual timer scale and is affixed with hex screws (as are the milled steel lugs 22 mm in width.)
+Its cushion-shaped case is made of surgical grade 1.4404 satin-finished stainless steel and features an imposing round bezel.
+For some unknown reason, the latter comes without the usual timer scale and is affixed with hex screws (as are the milled steel lugs 22 mm in width.)

-As usual, the watch features a very legible dial with its hour indexes painted in white Superluminova over a deep black galvanic dial with Sunray pattern.
+As usual, the dial is highly legible with its hour indexes painted in white Superluminova over a deep black galvanic dial with Sunray pattern.